Falcon Heavy test flight: Final stage

 The second stage fired three times before placing the dummy payload in a heliocentric orbit, with an aphelion of 1.66 AU, beyond Mars.
 The payload has an orbital period of 1.53 years.
 The first four hours of the flight were streamed live on YouTube.
 The last image released to the public was taken after the second stage finished burning all of its fuel, and showed Starman leaving Earth behind.
 Batteries were expected to last about 12 hours.
 NASA added the second stage to its database for tracking Solar System objects, and it is not expected to make any close encounters with Earth before 2091.

 Reactions

-With over 2.3 million viewers seeing the launch live, the webcast of the Falcon Heavy test flight is the second most watched livestream ever on YouTube, a viewing rate only surpassed by Red Bull Stratos in 2012.
+The test flight was a viral event, attracting extensive news coverage and media attention worldwide, and becoming a subject of many Internet memes and parodies.
+With over 2.3 million viewers seeing the launch live, the webcast of the Falcon Heavy test flight was at the time the second most watched livestream ever on YouTube.
 Approximately 100,000 people watched the launch from Cape Canaveral.

-This launch also won both the SpaceNews's Award and Readers' Choice's Award of Breakthrough of the Year in 2018.
+This launch won both the SpaceNews's Award and Readers' Choice's Award of Breakthrough of the Year in 2018, and inspired technology enthusiasts and start-ups to pay tribute to the Falcon Heavy and its payload.